 Provide guidance for grant applicants, but not sign any grant applications.

-Meet regularly with the SAAB Faculty Advisor and Director of to discuss the current work being undertaken by the Board.
+Meet regularly with the SAAB Faculty Advisor and Director of Leadership and Service to discuss the current work being undertaken by the Board.

 In the event that the SAAB Chair has to vacate their position, the replacement Chair will be appointed by the ASLC President in consultation with the current Board members.